Effective Date: August 1, 2018

 To report a lost or stolen card, contact US Bank immediately at 1.800.344.5696 (outside U.S., call collect 1.701.461.2010).

 a.
-In-State Travel Travel within State of Colorado and immediate area outside Colorado that is a necessary part of an otherwise in-state trip.
+In-State Travel Travel within the State of Colorado.
 Department approval required.

 c.
-Out-of-State Travel Travel other than in Colorado and that is within the 50 United States, including District of Columbia.
+Out-of-State Travel Travel other than in Colorado and that is within the 48 contiguous United States, Alaska, and Hawaii.
 Department approval required.

 Requires department approval.

 Allowable if needed in order to enter a foreign country.
-Requires itemized receipt, proof of payment, and evidence of requirements for vaccine/medicine.
+Requires evidence of requirements for vaccine/medicine.
 Charge for doctor’s office visit is not allowable.

 Related Administrative Policy Statements (APS), PSC Procedural Statements (PPS)